Kyon147/polaris-vue/README.md

 This library currently contains components up-to-date with: _@shopify/polaris `v1.9.1`_

 `polaris-vue` has been used in production and been exposed to thousands of merchants, but please note that there may still be some rough edges.
 If you notice any bugs, please submit a PR or issue.
-You can also contact apps@eastsideco.com.
+You can also contact support@appydesign.co.uk

 ## Getting started
 ```
-npm install @eastsideco/polaris-vue
+npm install @appydesign/polaris-vue
 ```

 When initializing Vue, i.e. in `main.js`:
 ```
 import Vue from 'vue';
-import PolarisVue from '@eastsideco/polaris-vue';
+import PolarisVue from '@appydesign/polaris-vue';

 // Recommended: import the correct CSS for the version of Polaris the library uses.
-import '@eastsideco/polaris-vue/lib/polaris-vue.css';
+import '@appydesign/polaris-vue/lib/polaris-vue.css';

 // Register the plugin with Vue
 Vue.use(PolarisVue);